Nastel/tnt4j-streams/README.md

 PCF message can have grouped parameters - all messages will have header `MQCFH` and may have `MQCFGR` type parameters.
 * To access PCF message header fields use `MQCFH` expression with header field name delimited using `.` (e.g., `MQCFH.CompCode`).
 * To access PCF message parameters use MQ constant name/value (e.g., `MQCACF_APPL_NAME` or `3024`).
-* To access inner `MQCFGR` (or inner inner and so on) parameters use group parameter MQ constant name/value with grouped parameter MQ constant name/value delimited using `.` (e.g., `MQGACF_ACTIVITY_TRACE.MQIACF_COMP_CODE`).
+* To access inner `MQCFGR` (or inner-inner and so on) parameters use group parameter MQ constant name/value with grouped parameter MQ constant name/value delimited using `.` (e.g., `MQGACF_ACTIVITY_TRACE.MQIACF_COMP_CODE`).
-* In case PCF parameter refers `MQI` structure, inner (or inner inner and so on) structure fields can be accessed by adding `.` delimited
+* In case PCF parameter refers `MQI` structure, inner (or inner-inner and so on) structure fields can be accessed by adding `.` delimited
   MQI structure fields names to locator path after root MQI structure parameter identifier (e.g., `MQGACF_ACTIVITY_TRACE.MQBACF_MQMD_STRUCT.MsgId` or `MQGACF_ACTIVITY_TRACE.MQBACF_MQCNO_STRUCT.clientConn.userIdentifier`).
 * Additionally `PCFMessage` may contain `MQMD` data copied from transport `MQMessage`.
 To access `MQMD` values use `MQMD` expression with